|

 Being creative, tackling interesting problems and building things that add value for others.

 By following my interests in this field, and by learning through doing, I have developed a broad understanding of GIS technologies on the web.
-By doing this in the open, my software products are gather a small, but loyal userbase.
+By doing this in the open, my software products are gathering a small, but loyal userbase.

 Progress